Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid.

 Calcium Balance or Bone Balance

 Calcium balance refers to the state of the body stores of calcium at equilibrium over some extended time period which may range from days to months.
-It is determined by net effects of intestinal absorption and excretion by kidneys on bone calcium which is the dominant calcium pool.
+It is determined by the net effects of intestinal absorption and excretion by kidneys on bone calcium which is the dominant calcium pool.

-For example, children have in positive bone balance because bone formation is more than bone resorption.
+For example, children have in positive bone balance because the bone formation is more than bone resorption.
 Young adults are in neutral bone balance as formation equals resorption.
 Elderly people have greater bone resorption than formation, therefore, are in negative balance.